The holidays make us all emotional. Christmas and Thanksgiving will always help me recognize what’s most important to me… family and love.

 To My Dearest Love,

 Finding my way to you has not been an easy path.
 Yet, it is the path I have chosen due to circumstances and reasons which are beyond my understanding.
-I’m not the man you see on social media posts, I’m not the man you see at church, nor can I be seen only through your eyes.
-To accurately see me, you will need to walk with me and feel me.
+I’m not the man you see on social media posts.
+I’m not the man you see at church.
+To accurately see me, you will need to close your eyes, walk with me and feel me.

 I have sown seeds in gardens which have yielded no fruit.
 So, now I only work gardens with good soil and eat from trees that are willing to be pruned.
 Also know my attraction to you physically is why I spoke to you, it will not be why I love you.